Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 Special thanks to:
 * My mentor, Adegbenga Adeye, for advice and help with planning and creating the website; checking the project and giving advice during the project's calls - checking the code, fixing problems, giving general advice how to organize the website in a better way.

+#### Disclaimer
+The content of this website, including the images used, are for educational purposes only.